nickyiliwang0000/h/applied-javascript/advanced-js-lexical-scope-and-execution-context.md

 Depending on how a function is defined or called, its `this` keyword will point at (or _reference_) a different object.

-In the following examples, `this` always references the `Window` object:
+In the following examples, `this` always references the `window` object:

 ### `this` in the global execution context
 ```javascript